 The 90-day rule is applied to all the individuals who entered the U.S. with a single intention or temporary stay.
 It doesn’t affect the individual who traveled to the U.S. with double intentions to stay permanently.

-Who does the 90-day rule apply to?
+To whom does the 90-day rule apply?